 The West Highland Way

-walking trail also passes through the village,
+Walking Trail also passes through the Village,

 leading to many more visitors.

-and Walkers such as By the Way in
+and Walkers such as By the Way in the Village,

 Pine Trees in

-the village, and Strathfillan
+the Village, and Strathfillan

-Wigwams 2 miles east of the village, also
+Wigwams 2 miles east of the Village, also

 next to the West Highland Way.

-The Royal Hotel is
+The Ben Doran Hotel

-The village has a number of Mountains over
+The Village has a number of Mountains over

 3,000ft within a few miles, so is a good base

-village named the Tyndrum Community
+of the Village named the Tyndrum Community

 You can also walk 6 miles north